ntop/nProbe/doc/src/cli_options.rst

       Pass "list" to print all the available properties.
       Multiple properties can be set by repeating this option.
       Examples:

 :code:`--kafka-conf batch.num.messages=1000`
 :code:`--kafka-conf debug=msg`
 :code:`--kafka-conf queue.buffering.max.ms=100`
 :code:`--kafka-conf topic.auto.commit.interval.ms=200`
 :code:`--kafka-conf list`
-:code:`--kafka-num-producers <num>`

-Create <num> parallel Kafka producers.
-Producers are used in round-robin to export flows.
-Default: 1, maximum: 4.

-:code:`--kafka-performance-test <num>`

-      Exports every flow <num>+1 times.
-Use only in test environments to perform performance analyses and measure how fast Kafka is able to ingest flows.

 :code:`--kafka-add-timestamp`